weather-gov/weather.gov/docs/dev/contributed-modules.md

 _Added August 2024_

-We use this module to disable all resource access by default, via the API endpoint.
-We also use this module to disable certain fields within Drupal content types.
+We use this module to disable resource access by default, via the API endpoint.
+We also use this module to disable certain fields within permitted Drupal content types for the API endpoint.
+Please see [./json-api.md](the JSON:API documentation) for more information.